 For instance, let’s say you’ve written an amazing Instagram article as part of your content strategy on your website.

 Within that article, you’ve got a super informative, well-designed infographic about how the different parts of Instagram work (feed vs. stories, profile, etc.) that you’re excited to share with your followers.

 You also want that infographic to show up in image search for terms like “Instagram guide” and “Instagram tips infographic”.

 When your infographic is complete, you need to pay attention to what it’s called when you upload it to your site.

-When you upload it, your CMS will create a URL for it, such as: “www.yoursite.com/files/file-name.png”.
+When you upload it, your traditional, decoupled or headless CMS will create a URL for it, such as: “www.yoursite.com/files/file-name.png”.
 So, you don’t want to name it something like “Infographic3”, because that won’t be doing your image SEO any favors.
 Instead, name it something that includes your desired keywords for your guide to rank for, so your URL is something more like: “www.yoursite.com/files/instagram-guide-infographic.png”.

 Bonus tip: Using descriptive file names keeps your website’s CMS organized and easy to find files in.

 According to Christian Carere, CEO of Digital Ducats Inc.: